 There were systems in place for the prevention and management of risks associated with infection.
 There was evidence of contingency planning in place for COVID-19 in relation to staffing and the self-isolation of residents.
 There was infection control guidance and protocols in place in the centre.
-The premises were observed to be clean and the inspector observed a cleaning schedule in place.
 There was sufficient access to hand sanitising gels and hand-washing facilities observed through out the centre.
 All staff had adequate access to a range of personal protective equipment (PPE) as required.
 The centre had access to support from Public Health.